 In his second year, Daisuke Nakashima made his presence felt by appearing in 124 games, a significant increase from the previous year.
 Last season, Nakajima only played in 37 games due to injury.
 This season, he missed the opening day spot on the first team, but was promoted in mid-April.
 He made his mark in May, recording a batting average of .304, and from the middle of the season onwards, he made his presence felt as the leadoff hitter, remaining in the first team throughout the season.

-Fumiya Kurokawa makes a breakthrough, posting a high average despite not reaching the required number of at-bats.
+Fumiya Kurokawa has a breakout season, achieving a high batting average despite not reaching the required number of plate appearances.

 Fumiya Kurokawa, a sixth-year high school graduate, had a breakout year.
 He played in 83 games, hit 90 At Bat 301 at-bats with 4 Home Run, 33 RBI, and a batting average of .299.
 While he didn't reach the required number of at-bats, he still had a batting average of nearly 30%, showing glimpses of his potential.
 In the game against Orix Buffaloes on August 5th, with neither team scoring a run, Asamura walked with one out Walk of the 11th inning.
 Kurokawa's classmate, Atsuki Muto came in as a pinch runner.
 Then, with two outs and a runner on second base, Kurokawa hit a single, and Muto made a run to score.
 This classmate duo, who had been working hard together since joining the team, finally put an end to their fierce battle.

-Voit hit a team-leading 13 Home Run despite joining mid-season.
+Despite joining the team mid-season, Voit hit a team-leading 13 Home Run.

-Voit, who joined the team this season, also played an active role as a key player in the batting lineup.
-Voit joined the team in June, was registered on the first team on July 2nd, and starting line-up as the sixth batter and DH in the game against Chiba Lotte Marines on the same day.
-He immediately hit his first hit since coming to Japan in his second at-bat, and in his third at-bat, he hit breaking ball from pitcher Yuto Kimura, sending the ball powerfully into the middle of the left-field stands.
-It was a brilliant NPB debut.
+Voit, who joined the team this season, also played a key role in the batting lineup.
+Voit, who joined the team in June, was registered with the first team on July 2nd and starting line-up as the "number 6 DH" in the game against Chiba Lotte Marines that same day.
+He immediately got his first hit in Japan in his second at-bat, and in his third at-bat, he connected with breaking ball from pitcher Yuto Kimura, sending a powerful hit into the middle of the left field stands.
+He made a spectacular NPB debut.

-Rookies Tsubasa Yoshino and Po Hsiang Yang make their first-team debuts.
-2021 first-round draft Soshi Yoshino also makes his first-team debut.
+Rookies Tsubasa Yoshino and Po Hsiang Yang make their first-team debut; 2021 draft pick Soshi Yoshino also takes to the first team stage.

-Tsubasa Yoshino, drafted fifth, and Po Hsiang Yang, drafted sixth, also made their first-team debuts.
-Yoshino recorded five Home Run and a batting average of .223 in 95 games with the minor league team, and was promoted for the first time on September 29th.
-Although he did not get his first hit, he played in two games.
-In November, he underwent arthroscopic Bankart repair for a recurrent dislocation of his left shoulder, and it was announced that he would need five months to return to play.
+Draft pick #5, Tsubasa Yoshino, and draft pick #6, Po Hsiang Yang, have also made their first-team debuts.
+Yoshino recorded 5 Home Run and a batting average of .223 in 95 games in the minor leagues, and was promoted to the first team for the first time on September 29th.
+Although he did not get his first hit, he appeared in two games.
+It has been announced that he underwent arthroscopic Bankart repair surgery for recurrent left shoulder dislocation in November, and will require 5 months to return to playing.

-Yo was promoted for the first time on October 3rd, and on the same day against Saitama Seibu Lions, he made his first NPB at-bat as a pinch hitter, recording hit with count at 3-2.
-After that, he continued to show his strengths even with limited playing time, taking advantage of his speed and aggressive base running, making a big impact for next season.
+Yang was promoted to the first team on October 3rd, and in that same day's game against the Saitama Seibu Lions, he made his NPB debut as a pinch hitter, recording hit on a 3-2 count.
+After that, he continued to showcase his strengths, such as aggressive base running that made use of his speed, even with limited playing time.
+He made a strong case for himself for next season.

-In addition, 2021 first-round draft pick Soshi Yoshino made his first appearance on the first-team stage this season, his fourth year since graduating from high school.
-Since joining the team, fielder’s choice has gained a wealth of experience in the second-team squad, and was finally promoted to the first-team squad on September 29th.
-He recorded his first hit in his second game against Chiba Lotte Marines on September 30th, and made his home debut against Saitama Seibu Lions on October 3rd.
-In that game, he recorded his first RBI and first RBI, and expressed his joy with a powerful fist pump on the bases.
+Furthermore, Soshi Yoshino, the 2021 first-round draft pick, made his first appearance on the first-team stage this season, his fourth year since graduating from high school.
+Having gained a lot of experience in the minor leagues since joining the team, fielder’s choice was finally promoted to the first team on September 29th.
+He recorded his first hit in his second game on September 30th against Chiba Lotte Marines, and then made his home debut on October 3rd against Saitama Seibu Lions.
+In that game, he recorded his first RBI and first timely RBI, and expressed his joy with a powerful fist pump on the base.

 After 14 years with The Eagles, Takero Okajima retires, finishing on hit in his final at-bat

-While many young players were in high spirits, another veteran who had fought for the team for many years put an end to his active career.
+While many young players shone brightly, another veteran who had fought for the team for many years ended his playing career.

-Takero Okajima, who led the batting line-up as leadoff hitter in 2013 when the team won its first Japan Series championship since its founding, and who has continued to play a key role as a key player ever since, has decided to hang up his bat at the end of this season.
-Okajima was beloved by his teammates and fans for his gutsy play and natural cheerfulness.
-In his final at-bat as an active player on October 4th against Saitama Seibu Lions, he hit hit pitcher Mitsunari Takahashi, a fellow player from his hometown, to cap off his successful career.
-It has also been announced that from next season, he will be working as a team ambassador, promoting the appeal of the Tohoku region and the team.
+Takero Okajima, who led the offense as the leadoff hitter in 2013 when the team won its first-ever Japan Series championship and continued to be a key player thereafter, has decided to hang up his bat at the end of this season.
+Okajima, who was loved by his teammates and fans alike for his gutsy play and cheerful personality, ended his career on a high note in his final at-bat on October 4th against the Saitama Seibu Lions Lions, hitting hit fellow Tohoku native pitcher Kosei Takahashi.
+It has also been announced that from next season he will serve as a team ambassador, promoting the charms of Tohoku and the team.

 Aiming for first league title in 13 years since 2013

-As we have seen so far, Tohoku Rakuten Eagles has been notable for the performance of its young players this season, but Daichi Suzuki, the oldest fielder, has also supported the team as a spiritual pillar this year, not only by playing all infield positions and occasionally playing outfield defense, but also by actively encouraging his teammates in both difficult and opportune situations.
+As we've looked back at, this season Tohoku Rakuten Eagles was notable for the outstanding performances of its young players, but Daichi Suzuki, the oldest position player fielder, not only played all infield positions and sometimes even outfield defense, but also actively encouraged his teammates in both tense and opportune moments, once again serving as a mental pillar for the team this year.

-They should have enough strength to win the league title for the first time in 13 years since 2013, and become the best team in Japan.
-With manager Miki set to continue in his role in the 2026 season, will they be able to bring glory to Tohoku again?
+With a league championship for the first time in 13 years since 2013, and a chance to become the best in Japan, they should have more than enough talent.
+With manager Miki's continued tenure confirmed for the 2026 season, can they bring glory back to Tohoku?